-Elizabeth G. Loboa is dean of the College of Engineering at the University of Missouri and a professor of bioengineering.
+Elizabeth G. Loboa is dean of the College of Engineering at the University of Missouri, Vice Chancellor for Strategic Partnerships of the University of Missouri and a professor of bioengineering.
 As dean, she oversees nine disciplines, more than 100 faculty members and approximately 3,500 undergraduate and graduate students, as well as a variety of research centers, programs and facilities that contribute to MU’s overall annual research and development spending.
 Loboa provides leadership and strong advocacy for research and education and shapes the future of the College through continued excellence in research, education and campus inclusivity.

 She previously served as an associate chair and professor of the Joint Department of Biomedical Engineering at University of North Carolina-Chapel Hill (UNC) and North Carolina State University (NCSU), and a professor of materials science and engineering at North Carolina State.

 Loboa is the 11th full-time dean in the MU College of Engineering’s history and its first woman dean.